mvcisback/SSLVC/report/report.md

 The results from each classifier are nearly perfect.
 This is perhaps expected given the clear linear separability in figure 11.
-In fact, on inspection, the primary feature is unsurprisingly dominated by the energy level.
+In fact on inspection, the primary feature is unsurprisingly dominated by the energy level.
 Because of the comparable accuracy of each classifier, our final implementation uses a linear SVM due to its simplicity and speed.